August 13, 2018

 Stewart joined the AMHC family in October 2017 as a fiscal support analyst.
 After deciding to take on a new role within the agency, Stewart said, “I have always had a passion for helping others.
 My role as the health specialist at AMHC will allow me to do what I love while supporting the mission and goals of our agency.”

 With plans to increase the awareness of AMHC while targeting underserved communities, Stewart says she looks forward to the footwork and watching the organization’s hard work materialize.

 “The AMHC is thankful to have dedicated employees like LaCoya who we are able to promote, while encouraging her passion, to serve minority populations within our state,” said ShaRhonda Love, AMHC director.

-The mission of the AMHC is to assure all minority Arkansans equitable access to preventive health care and to seek ways to promote health and prevent diseases and conditions that are prevalent among minority populations.
+The Arkansas Minority Health Commission works to assure that all minority Arkansans have equitable access to preventive health care and seeks ways to promote health and prevent diseases and conditions that are prevalent among minority populations.